MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 Use the Tax Detail Maintenance window and the Tax Schedule Maintenance window to set up tax details and schedules.
-For more information about tax details and schedules, see *Chapter 22, “Tax details”* and *Chapter 23, “Tax schedules.”*
+For more information about tax details and schedules, see *Chapter 22, "Tax details"* and *Chapter 23, "Tax schedules."*

-When you set up a tax detail, you’ll define the basis that will be used to calculate the tax, the maximum or minimum amount that will be taxed, and the account that will be used to track input or output tax amounts.
-Once you’ve set up tax details, you can create tax schedules.
+When you set up a tax detail, you'll define the basis that will be used to calculate the tax, the maximum or minimum amount that will be taxed, and the account that will be used to track input or output tax amounts.
+Once you've set up tax details, you can create tax schedules.
 Tax schedules are groups of tax details that will be assigned to a transaction.